Office Hygiene Facts Survey – Only 61% of UK Office Workers Wash Their Hands After Going to The Toilet.

 Hot Desking or Infectious Desking?

-Hot desking has grown in popularity over the years, especially amongst the self-employed and freelancers who need an office vibe for a change in environment, or client meeting.
+Hot desking has grown in popularity in the post-pandemic era, especially amongst the self-employed and freelancers who need an office vibe for a change in environment, or client meeting.
 But is hot desking hygienic?

 We asked the UK public about their thoughts around hot desking, and how often they assumed business premises owners were cleaning their offices or primary locations.
 Shockingly, only 6% of those surveyed assume that communal desks get cleaned after use.

 12% who hot desk is fussy about where they work and will only work on the desk if they know it’s been cleaned first.
 Whereas, 38% believe hot desking to be unhygienic, as you never know who’s been sat there.
 44% had never considered the possibility that hot-desking can be unclean.